Book a Meeting

 Agrobacterium tumefaciens

 Agrobacterium tumefaciens is a gram-negative bacterium that can infect a variety of plants.
 It can cause crown gall disease by preventing its normal access to nutrients, resulting in crop death or reduced yields.
-Phage cocktails are a viable option to improve biocontrol of this plant pathogen, currently successfully isolated and well-characterized Agrobacterium tumefaciens phages include Atu_ph02, Atu_ph03, 7-7-1, Atu_ph07, PS8, etc.
+Phage cocktails are a viable option to improve biocontrol of this plant pathogen.

 Characterization of Agrobacterium tumefaciens phage Atu_ph07.Fig.
 3 Characterization of Agrobacterium tumefaciens phage Atu_ph07.
 (Attai, 2018)